vinhnx/perg/README.md

 A micro lightweight implementation of [`grep`](http://man7.org/linux/man-pages/man1/grep.1.html), written in Rust.

-It's mainly for my journey to learn Rust programming language and its fascinated ecosystem, but feel free to use it if you like it. :smile:
+It's mainly for my journey to learn Rust programming language and its fascinated ecosystem, but feel free to use it. :smile:

 ```bash
 ❯ perg --help